The UEFP Workout Blueprint

 Again, that’s per workout.
 Not per muscle group.

-- Less Than 8 reps isn’t needed.
+3. Less Than 8 reps isn’t needed.
 Unless you’re some sort of extended set method, less than 8 reps isn’t needed.
 People with superior genetics do better with less reps.
 These lucky folks hit the genetic lottery and usual don’t need a trainer.
 So think 8,10,12 and even 15 reps per set.
 Some of these cool muscle building techniques will work.
-Keep in mind we’re talking body composition here, not strength.

 So there you have it.
 This isn’t the complete means to developing the world’s greatest workout, but these principles will do a great job of elevating your fitness to its upper echelon.
 Whenever you veer of track, revisit these four things to make sure you’re not only getting in shape, but staying in shape as well.